- Make an appointment with your primary care doctor if you’re experiencing fibromyalgia symptoms.

 - rheumatoid arthritis

-They will most likely be your main doctor during the treatment of your disorder.
-Similar to your primary care doctor, your rheumatologist will need to know all about your symptoms and the things you believe may be playing a role in their severity.
+They’ll most likely be your main doctor during the treatment of your disorder.
+Your rheumatologist will need to know all about your symptoms as well as what you believe may be affecting you’re the severity of your symptoms.

-The rheumatologist will perform initial and follow-up tests and monitor how well treatment is working.
-They will also prescribe and adjust medications as needed.
+Your rheumatologist will perform initial and follow-up tests and monitor how well treatment is working.
+They’ll also prescribe and adjust medications when necessary.

 - What can I do to reduce the pain?